 is abandoned on the stove

-We’d just hung a string of Christmas lights across the salvaged casement window which my husband hung, suspended on wires, from the ceiling between the living room and my office (aka the dining room).
+We’d just hung a string of white lights across the salvaged casement window which my husband hung, suspended on wires, from the ceiling.

 I’d just launched my next kite (I mean, class) into the world.